OkayAkanksha/twitter-sentiment-analysis-ml-streamlit/README.md

 This project classifies tweets as **Positive** 😀 or **Negative** 😠 using a Machine Learning model trained on the **Sentiment140** dataset.
 Built with **Python, Scikit-Learn, NLP, TF-IDF, and Streamlit UI**.

-**Note:** “To download the dataset from Kaggle, create your own kaggle.json API token and place it in ~/.kaggle/ or set it via environment variable.”
+> **Note:** To download the dataset from Kaggle, create your own `kaggle.json` API token and place it in `~/.kaggle/` or set it via environment variables.

 ---

 ## 🚀 Features
 - Text preprocessing with stemming and stopword removal
 - TF-IDF vectorization for feature extraction
-- Logistic Regression / ML Model trained on Sentiment140 dataset
+- Logistic Regression ML Model trained on Sentiment140 dataset
 - Interactive Web App built using Streamlit
-- Shows prediction and confidence score
+- Displays sentiment prediction and confidence score

 ---